Golden Jackal in India | Habitat, Behavior & Sightings

 What They Look Like

-Golden jackals have a sleek, medium-sized frame with long legs and a bushy tail.
-Their coat ranges from pale gold to rusty brown, with a peppered, grizzled texture that helps them blend into dry grass or forest floors.
-People often mistake them for foxes or even young wolves, but jackals have a leaner, more angular look.
+Golden jackals have a lean, medium-sized body with long legs and a thick, bushy tail.
+Their fur varies from pale gold to rusty brown, often mixed with black and grey specks that help them blend into dry grass or forest floors.
+Many people confuse them with foxes or young wolves, but jackals have a more narrow face and sharper features that set them apart.

 golden-jackal-on-dirt-road